comnows/comnows/README.md

 Fresh graduate | Game Dev
 -------------------------

-I've been learning about game development with Unity and others coding languages for 4 years.
+I'm fresh graduate from KMUTT, Bachelor of Science in Media Technology, Major in Game Development.
+I've been learning about game development with Unity and others coding languages for 4 years and previously intern at Garena as Game Developer.
 I have a passion in game development so I'm looking for full time job as game developer.

 * 🌍  I'm based in Bangkok, Thailand
 * 🖥️  See my portfolio at [MyPortfolio](http://portfolio-watthanandh.netlify.app)